Hispanic & Latino Rhinoplasty Surgery

-Dr. Oleh Slupchynskyj, a Dual Board Certified, New York City Rhinoplasty Surgeon offers his ethnic Hispanic patients 18 years of comprehensive experience, superior surgical skill and proven results with Hispanic Nose Surgery.
+Dr. Oleh Slupchynskyj, a Dual Board Certified, New York City Rhinoplasty Surgeon offers his Latino and Hispanic patients 18 years of comprehensive experience, superior surgical skill and proven results with Latino and Hispanic Nose Surgery.
 Hispanic and Latino patients from within the United States and all over the world seek Dr. Slupchynskyj for their Rhinoplasty.

-The latest data available from the U.S. Census Bureau shows that Hispanics are the largest minority in the United States today.
-Dr. Slupchynskyj believes that as the Hispanic population continues to grow, so too will their positive impact and influence on the field of Cosmetic Surgery.
-Latest statistics from the American Academy of Facial Plastic and Reconstructive Surgery show Hispanics who chose to have Facial Llastic surgery, a large majority, 64%, had Nose Surgery, known as Rhinoplasty.
-Rhinoplasty Surgery is one of the most popular among Dr. Slupchynskyj's Hispanic patients due to natural, subtle results.
+The latest data available from the U.S. Census Bureau shows that Hispanics and Latinos are the largest minority in the United States today.
+Dr. Slupchynskyj believes that as the Hispanic and Latino populations continue to grow, so too will their positive impact and influence on the field of Cosmetic Surgery.
+Latest statistics from the American Academy of Facial Plastic and Reconstructive Surgery show Hispanics and Latinos who chose to have Facial Plastic Surgery, a large majority, 64%, had Nose Surgery, known as Rhinoplasty.
+Rhinoplasty Surgery is one of the most popular among Dr. Slupchynskyj’s Latino and Hispanic patients due to natural, subtle results.